chand1012/chand1012.github.io/_posts/2020-04-17-How-To-Host-A-Flask-Server-With-Gunicorn-And-HTTPS.md

     }

 After restarting nginx with `systemctl restart nginx`, you have a working app hosted on your server.
 Navigate to the app IP address and you should see `Hello from Flask!` in the top left corner of your favorite browser.
-This app will function as normal, but is especially suseptible to attacks as it doesn not have HTTPS.
+This app will function as normal, but is especially susceptible to attacks as it does not have HTTPS.
 If you wish to configure that as well, continue along.

 ## Adding HTTPS